 management of violence & aggression, and martial arts systems.

-Baskind is the Chairman and Director of Training and Examiners at the Centre
+Baskind is chairman at the Centre

 for Physical Interventions at the British Self Defence Governing Body